hyoshioka0128/powerapps-docs.ja-jp-1/powerapps-docs/developer/component-framework/sample-controls/image-upload-control.md

   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
   // Value of the field is stored and used inside the control private _value: string | null;
-  // PowerApps component framework framework context, "Input Properties" containing the parameters, control metadata and interface functions. private _context: ComponentFramework.Context<IInputs>;
+  // Power Apps component framework framework context, "Input Properties" containing the parameters, control metadata and interface functions. private _context: ComponentFramework.Context<IInputs>;
-  // PowerApps component framework framework delegate which will be assigned to this object which would be called whenever an update happens. private _notifyOutputChanged: () => void;
+  // Power Apps component framework framework delegate which will be assigned to this object which would be called whenever an update happens. private _notifyOutputChanged: () => void;
   // Control's container
   private controlContainer: HTMLDivElement;